abvhiael/GanjaCoin-Android-Wallet/README.md

-Welcome to _digitalcoin Wallet_, a standalone digitalcoin payment app for your Android device!
+This is the repository for the Android OS GanjaCoin (420G) Wallet, a standalone GanjaCoin payment app for your Android device!

 This project contains several sub-projects: